dell/ansible-unity/README.md

 New version will be release regularly if significant changes (bug fix or new feature) are made in the collection.

 Released code versions are located on "release" branches with names of the form "release-x.y.z" where x.y.z corresponds to the version number.
 More information on branching strategy followed can be found [here](https://github.com/dell/ansible-unity/blob/2.1.0/docs/BRANCHING.md).
+Ansible Modules for Dell Technologies Unity deprecation cycle is aligned with that of [Ansible](https://docs.ansible.com/ansible/latest/dev_guide/module_lifecycle.html).

 ## Support